Call us myHUB

 • If wholesale energy prices fall lower than fixed unit rates, you could end up spending much more than you need to on gas & electricity.

-• A fixed rate tariff are available in 1, 2, and 3-year options.
+• A fixed rate tariff is available in 1, 2, and 3-year options.
 If you choose a 3-year fixed energy deal, you will not have the flexibility that your business might need.

 • If you do not renew your contract or request a different contract, your supplier will put you on a standard variable tariff.
 Suppliers can change the unit prices for standard variable tariffs at any time.
 They are often referred to as the most expensive type of tariff.